Skip to content

 Risk management is important for all life science companies.
 ISO 31000 was developed to set standards within your risk management process for internal auditing and external auditing.
 ISO 31000 cannot be used for certification, however.

-What is the business impact
+What is the business impact of implementing ISO 9001?

 As discussed earlier, a major benefit of adopting and ISO standard is to ensure that your company consistently delivers a trustworthy experience to your customers.
 This is of paramount importance for biotech and life science companies.